 - DeAnna Beachley, PhD, is a professor of History and Women’s Studies at the College of Southern Nevada, DeAnna is co-director of a Teaching American History grant and teaches American American Women’s Movement history.
-She is a humanities scholar and poet.
-DeAnna will highlight stories about the intersection of civics with the arts and humanities in creative and illuminating ways.
-We can learn a lot about humanity through how it views, relates to, accepts, and rejects civic knowledge and action.
+She is a published humanities scholar, visual artist, and poet.